llm-case-studies/whowhe2wha/Docs/ARCHITECTURE.md

 -   **`services/geminiService.ts`:** This file acts as an abstraction layer over the Google Gemini API.
 It encapsulates all the logic for making API calls, including prompt engineering and response parsing.
     -   `queryGraph()`: Takes a user query and the data context, communicates with Gemini, and returns a list of event IDs.
+    -   `discoverPlaces()`: Uses the `googleMaps` grounding tool to find a list of candidate real-world places from a fuzzy text query.
     -   `geocodeLocation()`: Takes a location string, uses Gemini, and returns structured coordinate data.
 -   **`services/geoService.ts`:** Contains pure, stateless utility functions for performing geographical calculations.
 -   **`utils/dateUtils.ts`:** Contains a set of pure functions for handling date calculations (e.g., getting the start/end of a week or month), which are crucial for the `TimelineView`.